Staff and Consultants

-Anu supports district-level fieldwork at Jefferson Parish Public Schools.
+Anu supports district-level fieldwork at Evansville, Indiana.
 Prior to joining Mass Insight Education, Anu was a tutor with Revolution Prep, a provider of SAT test prep and other academic services.
 She also served as a regional manager for Revolution Prep’s Ivy Program, managing the development of summer branches in Northern Virginia.
 In addition, she supported a coalition of local healthcare coalitions and foundations serving low-income populations in the Washington, DC area, with a particular focus on research around patient engagement in healthcare.
 Anu holds a BSE in Chemical Engineering from Princeton University.